BloomBooks/BloomReader-Lite/packages/mobile/README.md

 -   If one doesn't exist yet, you can generate a "developer" build using a variety of methods ways.
 Any of them are fine.
     -   Go to the ["Local Build"](https://github.com/BloomBooks/BloomReader-Lite/actions/workflows/build-local.yml) Github action workflow, then click "Run workflow" and start a "developer" channel build.
 Look in the artifacts, download the one for the desired platform, and unzip it to get the APK or IPA file.
     -   Run the "Cloud Build" github action workflow, then look in our [expo.dev account for the build](https://expo.dev/accounts/bloombooks/projects/bloom-reader-lite-mobile/builds) (uses [Expo quota](https://expo.dev/pricing)).
-    -   On your development machine, run `yarn eas:build:android` or `yarn eas:build:ios` (or equivalently, `yarn eas build --platform [android|ios] --profile developer`), then look in our [expo.dev account for the build](https://expo.dev/accounts/bloombooks/projects/bloom-reader-lite-mobile/builds) (uses [Expo quota](https://expo.dev/pricing)).
+    -   On your development machine, run `yarn eas:build:android` or `yarn eas:build:ios` (or equivalently, `npx eas-cli build --platform [android|ios] --profile developer`), then look in our [expo.dev account for the build](https://expo.dev/accounts/bloombooks/projects/bloom-reader-lite-mobile/builds) (uses [Expo quota](https://expo.dev/pricing)).
-    -   You could build it locally using `yarn eas build --platform [android|ios] --profile developer --local`.
+    -   You could build it locally using `yarn npx eas-cli build --platform [android|ios] --profile developer --local`.
 However, Android builds only work on Linux or MacOS, and iOS builds only work on MacOS.

 ### 2: Transfer to phone